Intel reports repeatedly failed to forecast Capitol riot

 “Months following the attack on the U.S. Capitol, there is still no consensus among USCP officials about the intelligence reports’ threat analysis ahead of January 6, 2021,” the report stated.

-The daily intelligence reports have been discussed in congressional testimony and summarized in the Senate report.
+The conclusions of the daily intelligence reports have been described in congressional testimony and in the Senate report.
 But the AP on Friday evening obtained full versions of the documents for Jan.
-4, 5 and 6 of last year.
+4, 5 and 6, marked as “For Official Use Only,” of last year.

 On each of the three days, the documents showed, the Capitol Police ranked as “highly improbable” the probability of acts of civil disobedience and arrests arising from the “Stop the Steal” protest planned for the Capitol.
-The event and nearly two dozen others were ranked on a scale of “remote” to “nearly certain” in terms of the likelihood of major disruptions.
+The documents ranked that event and gatherings planned by about 20 different other organizers on a scale of “remote” to “nearly certain” in terms of the likelihood of major disruptions.
 All were rated as either “remote,” “highly improbable,” or “improbable,” the documents show.

 “No further information has been found to the exact actions planned by this group,” the Jan.
 6 report says about about the “Stop the Steal” rally.